Need Gutters Repaired

 If the gutter is supported by hangers or brackets

-1. Remove the gutter by unclipping the brackets & disconnecting it from the downspout(s).
-This is unquestionably a job for two or more people.
+1. Remove the gutter by unclipping the brackets and disconnecting it from the downspout(s).
+This is definitely a job for two or more people.

 2. Replace the damaged bracket.
-Fill the old screw holes with caulk or exterior putty & let dry.
-Install the new bracket at approximately the same height & position as the old one.
-Repeat as needed for other brackets & tighten any loose screws before reinstalling the gutter.
+Fill the old screw holes with caulk or exterior putty and let dry.
+Install the new bracket at approximately the same height and position as the old one.
+Repeat as needed for other brackets and tighten any loose screws before reinstalling the gutter.

 If the gutter is supported by hangers or straps (see C)

-2. If the bracket has pulled out of the roof or needs replacing, & the roofing is asphalt shingles, disconnect the bracket from the gutter & carefully pry up the shingle to remove the nails (or screws), or drive new fasteners through the strap into the roof recommend screws.
+2. If the bracket has pulled out of the roof or needs replacing, and the roofing is asphalt shingles, disconnect the bracket from the gutter and carefully pry up the shingle to remove the nails (or screws), or drive new fasteners through the strap into the roof recommend screws.

 If the gutter is supported by concealed brackets